-$6.75 Million Settlement Paid To Family Of Milwaukee Inmate Who Died From Dehydration
+$6.75 Million Settlement Paid To Family Of Milwaukee Inmate Who Died Of Dehydration

 The facility where Thomas died, lawyers say, has been suffering from staffing shortages for years.

-It had been run by Sheriff David Clarke Jr., who has been a prominent ally of President Trump.
+It had been run by Sheriff David Clarke Jr., who has been a prominent ally of President Trump's.
 Clarke denied wrongdoing in this case, as NPR has reported, and submitted his resignation in 2017.

 Budge, the Thomas family lawyer, sees Clarke's departure as a positive sign for the jail.
 "He set the tone for how it operated and the buck stops with him. ...
 And hopefully the people of Milwaukee County can feel comforted by the fact that Sheriff Clarke's reign in Milwaukee County is at an end."